 If you are planning for graduate school, you may want to consider the general, but more fundamental, area of Engineering Sciences.
 In all cases, we also accept graduate level courses that pertain to each area.
 A petition must be submitted for undergraduate and graduate courses not on the pre-approved list below.
 Undergraduate students who would like to enroll in graduate level courses must have an overall GPA of 3.0 or above.

-The courses listed here other than NANO are under the control of other departments.
+The courses listed here other than NANO and CENG are under the control of other departments.
 All departments strictly enforce the course prerequisites for all students.
 Each student is responsible for determining the prerequisites, when the courses are to be offered, and making a schedule of taking the courses that fits into his or her own graduation plan.

 Microelectronic Devices and Materials

 Fabrication of electronic materials or microelectronics devices involves many chemical engineering principles and processes.
 Selections from the following courses would give a sound background for understanding basic physics and device technology.
 With this option, virtually all ECE classes require petition with the ECE Department.
 WebReg would not work.
 These classes require at least PHYS 2D as a prerequisite.
 As a substitute for PHYS 2D, CHEM 130 may be taken as part of advanced chemistry requirement.

 ECE 103, 134, 135A, 136L

 This is an area with emphasis on mechanical engineering, which like chemical engineering, is also a broad-based engineering discipline.

 MAE 104, 131A, 149, 160

 This is a general area with emphasis on fundamental engineering sciences.
 This area is intended for those who are serious about graduate research.
 In addition to the following suggestions, students are free to choose other classes, especially graduate level courses.